#1060: June 25-28, 2025

 Yes, I have. | |

-I've been listening to you for almost 20 years, sir. | ||
+I've been listening to you for almost twenty years, sir. | ||

-Well, then you know, and I don't just say it's Netanyahu, the military industrial complex ran it. | ||
+Well, then you know, and I don't just say it's Netanyahu, it was the military industrial complex run it, the remote control, taking over NORAD, taking over the FAA computers. | ||

 I mean, they flew those planes and they were remote control. | ||

-I mean, the two stewardesses that got calls out on the airphones said they were being gassed inside the plane. | ||
+I mean, the two stewardesses that got calls out on the headphones said they were being gased inside the plane. | ||

 It wasn't a hijacking. | ||

-Did you have made a call from the plane at that time? | ||
+So, did you make a call from the plane at that time? | ||

-One to the airline, one to her husband. | ||
+I'm not sure, but No, one to the airline, one to her husband. | ||

-So Betty Ong was a flight attendant on American Airlines Flight 11, and she was able to make a call to the airline during the hijacking. | ||
+So Betty Ong was a flight attendant on American Airlines flight 11, and she was able to make a call to the airline during the hijacking. | ||

 She reported that there had been people stabbed and hijackers were in the cockpit. | ||

-She also said it was hard for anyone to make it to the front of the plane to assess the situation because she thought someone had used mace. | ||
+She also said it was hard for anyone to get to the front of the plane to assess the situation because she thought someone had used mace. | ||

-There's no evidence that people are being gassed on the planes or that they were being flown by remote control, but it's very notable that Alex is talking a lot more 9-11 stuff in recent days. | ||
+There's no evidence that people were being gased on the planes or that they were being flown by remote control, but it's very notable that Alex is talking a lot more 911 stuff in recent days. | ||

-I suspect that he thought that blaming Israel for 9-11 would make him too in line with the neo-Nazi types in the right wing, but that isn't really a concern for him anymore. | ||
+I suspect that he thought that blaming Israel for 911 would make him too in line with the neo-Nazi types in the right wing, but that isn't really a concern for him anymore. | ||

-Yeah, now you might as well blame 9-11 on Israel. | ||
+Yeah, now it's you, you might as well blame 911 on Israel. | ||

-And also going back over some of this stuff, like I can't tell you how disrespectful I feel it is to talk about these people's phone calls. | ||
+And also going back over some of this stuff. | ||

 Yeah. | ||

-Because if you go back over, a lot of, or not a lot, but a fair amount of people were able to get calls out of United 93. | ||
+Yeah, because like, no, that was, if you go back over a lot of or not a lot, but a fair amount of people were able to get calls. | ||

 Yeah. | ||